bernhardAxonIvy/doc/source/engine-guide/configuration/advanced-configuration.rst

 In each security system a default content language and a default formatting language can be defined.
 The content language is used to display the content in HTML dialog when loading content from the cms.
+This setting is also used to generate notification mails.
 The formatting language can be set additionally and is used to format values, for example the decimal point is displayed differently in different regions of the world.

 .. literalinclude:: includes/ivy-language.yaml
     :language: yaml